theloredev/lore-content/testing/automated-testing.md

         - For example, a software application developed for the telecommunications industry may be reviewed by an experienced engineer to ensure compliance with Federal Communications Commissions (FCC) regulations.

         - "Regulation Acceptance Testing, also known as Compliance Acceptance Testing, examines whether the software complies with the regulations.
-This includes governmental and legal regulations."
-[5 Types Of User Acceptance Testing](https://usersnap.com/blog/types-user-acceptance-tests-frameworks/)
+This includes governmental and legal regulations." <a href="https://usersnap.com/blog/types-user-acceptance-tests-frameworks/" target="_blank">5 Types Of User Acceptance Testing</a>

 - Operational Acceptance Testing